Houses of the Month – Online Event!

 Knowing anyone willing to participate?
 Tell them to E-MAIL US!

 - Domizia del Gallo di Roccagiovine – email@example.com

 *We will only accept applications from our members and their members, but the visits will be accessible to everyone!

 We introduced our private historic houses, addressing one specific theme each month, through the broadcasting of 20-minute long videos.
 The four themes were as follow:

 - Local Productions

 - Traces of European History

-The first theme to be addressed – in September – will be “Gardens”!
+The first theme to be addressed – in September – was “Gardens”!